 KWM's discretionary accounts and accounts to which the KWM provides model portfolio services will trade the same securities at the same time.
 In these circumstances, KWM will effect trading on the behalf of its clients and deliver model providers portfolio updates in a manner which it believes to be fair and equitable.
-Due to the nature of the trade rotation process, trading for KWM's discretionary accounts will likely be conducted at the same time as trading being conducted by model sponsors or accounts where the firm is not granted trading discretion.
-As a result, KWM's discretionary accounts will receive different prices than its non-discretionary accounts which can result in underperformance or overperformance relative to other client accounts invested in the same KIM program.
+Due to the nature of the trade rotation process, trading for KWM's discretionary accounts will likely be conducted at the same time as trading being conducted by model sponsors or accounts where the firm is not granted trading discretionary accounts which can result in underperformance or overperformance relative to other client accounts invested in the same KIM program.